 No. Music is part of the agency’s identity, but the bigger promise is warm care, structure, communication, and thoughtful child development.

 Yes.
-SMADA is especially equipped to support English, Ukrainian, Russian, and Polish-speaking families and educators.
+SMADA welcomes families from all cultural and language backgrounds, and is especially equipped to support English, Ukrainian, Russian, Polish, and Czech-speaking families and educators.

-Parents can now use the interest list form on the Parents page, call 403-493-8008, or reach out by email.
-We also ask for your preferred language so communication feels easier from the start.
+Parents can use the , call 403-493-8008, or reach out by email.
+We also welcome questions about preferred language so communication feels easier from the start.